Cognigy/Documentation/docs/en/docs/ai/tools/analytics/odata-analytics-endpoint.md

 | snapshotId          | ID of the snapshot                               | String   | 5e33b160e6236da3aa54221461a53f04                                               |
 | snapshotName        | Name of the snapshot                             | String   | Bot Release 2.2                                                                |

-???+ info "Building Visualizations with Steps Records"
+!!! note "Building Visualizations with Steps Records"
     The following support article explains how these records can be manipulated in BI software to build insightful session path analytics: [Step Monitoring with OData](https://support.cognigy.com/hc/en-us/articles/360021089180-Step-Monitoring-with-OData)

-???+ info "Why is the Analytics Step label not used?"
+!!! note "Why is the Analytics Step label not used?"
     The analytics step label can be updated from the Cognigy user interface at any time.
 Therefore, in order to make all previous data records compatible with future records, the entityReferenceId is used.
 The entityReferenceID is either the Node ID or Intent ID which has been assigned as an analytics step.
 The current analytics label of the step can be retrieved by mapping the entityReferenceID to the `/Steps` record.

 ## Integrations